gboehl/dynare/doc/manual/source/the-model-file.rst

        |br| Default value is 1.
 For advanced use only.

+    .. option:: conditional_likelihood

+       Do not use the kalman filter to evaluate the likelihood, but instead evaluate the conditional likelihood, based on the first order reduced form of the model, by assuming that the initial state vector is 0 for all the endogenous variables.
+This approach requires that:

+       1. The number of structural innovations be equal to the number of observed variables.

+       2. The absence of measurement errors (as introduced by the Dynare interface, see documentation about the :bck:`estimated_params` block).

+       3. The absence of missing observations.

+       The evaluation of the conditional likelihood is faster and more stable than the evaluation of the likelihood with the Kalman filter.
+Also this approach does not require special treatment for models with unit roots.
+       Note however that the conditional likelihood is sensitive to the choice for the initial condition, which can be an issue if the data are initially far from the steady state.
+This option is not compatible with ``analytical_derivation``.

     .. option:: lik_algo = INTEGER

         For internal use and testing only.